pochito427/ror-todoapp/README.md

 rails s

 Check on your console or CLI if your localhost server is running, after that, type [localhost:3000](http://localhost:3000) on your browser and check if you can view home page.

+For production environment on Heroku-18, you can run on your console or Heroku CLI next command: git push heroku master

+Please check this documentation for production deployment on [Heroku-18](https://devcenter.heroku.com/articles/getting-started-with-rails5)

 ## Routing dependencies